TKRoth/ABasic/README.md

 ### HOUR
 Result the hour from the internal RTC.

+### INSTR(string,ascii)
+Search the ascii char in the string and result the position if found.
+If not found the function results 0.

 ### LEN(string)
 Calculate the length of the string and result it.